General Description / Cultural Significance

 Today, Cuba’s most valuable natural resource, tobacco, is being affected by complications of climate change.
 The weather system has become unpredictable, with storms and wind that devastate the fields.
 And yet, it is not only the dramatic weather system that affects the plant.
 The rising temperatures are also slowly affecting the quality of the tobacco.

 Cuban Interest Section, Washington, D.C.
-Available at: World Sensorium original website.
+This statement can be found on the World Sensorium original website.